Filter by your requirements:

 Servers and consoles

-Dining servers are similar to sideboards, in that they are used as a place to put food or decor items in a dining room setting, but generally a server has much higher legs and small drawers, or sometimes, no drawers at all.
-A server is often referred to as a console table, although the term ‘server’ is generally reserved for a piece of furniture that is placed in the dining room, while a console table can be placed in other areas of the home.
+Dining servers are similar to sideboards, in that they are used as a place to put food or decor items in a dining setting, but generally a server has much higher legs and small drawers, or sometimes, no drawers at all.
+A server is often referred to as a console table, although the term ‘server’ is generally reserved for a piece of furniture that is placed in the room, while a console table can be placed in other areas of the home.
 A console table is very often found in an entrance hall - the perfect place to throw your keys down when you enter the house.
 It provides a focal point for guests entering your home and looks great with a mirror above it and an orchid or plant placed on it.
 A console can also be used in other settings.
 It makes a great solution for a small home desk, bar area or bedroom vanity.
 It can even be used as a TV stand.

 Server vs sideboard in the dining room

-When thinking about whether to buy a furniture for your dining room, you need to consider the amount of space you have in your room.
+When thinking about whether to buy a furniture for your dining room, you need to consider the amount of space you have available.
 A console table is generally much lighter and less cumbersome and is therefore a great option for a tight space.
-A sideboard on the other hand is great if you have the room for it, because it offers a lot of storage space.
+A sideboard on the other hand is great if you have the space for it, because it offers a lot of storage space.
 They offer a combination of drawers and cupboards, which allows you to store a variety of items.
 From table clothes, napkins and place mats, to special crockery, serving ware, extra glassware and more, you get a lot of storage space for dining room essentials.
 Many people use the extra space for storing extra household items too, like a sewing machine, art equipment or party decorations.
 This is also a versatile piece of furniture that can be used in different rooms of the home.
-It can be added in to an open plan living room setting to provide additional storage and a counter top for adding lighting and framed prints or photos.
+It can be added in to an open plan setting to provide additional storage and a counter top for adding lighting and framed prints or photos.

 Styling your sideboard or server